SabaPing/Paxos-log-replication-Java/README.md

 * Definition of the consensus problem -- agreement, validity, termination
 * Replia state machine(RSM)
 * The FLP impossible result
-* And other RSM protocols -- Zab, Viewstamp, Raft (Paxos, Viewstamp and Raft are based on similar ideas)
+* And other RSM protocols -- Zab(Zookeeper), Viewstamp, Raft (Paxos, Viewstamp and Raft are based on similar ideas)

 An excellent must-read book -- Distributed Algorithms, by Nancy A. Lynch

 ## Understand the code